-Employment Change in the Euro Area averaged 0.21 percent from 1995 until 2019, reaching an all time high of 0.70 percent in the first quarter of 2000 and a record low of -0.80 percent in the first quarter of 2009.
+Employment Change in the Euro Area averaged 0.21 percent from 1995 until 2020, reaching an all time high of 0.70 percent in the first quarter of 2000 and a record low of -0.80 percent in the first quarter of 2009.
 This page provides the latest reported value for - Euro Area Employment Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Employment Change - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Eurostat